jDavidZapata/Personal-News/README.md

 ## Project Status
 * This project is still under development.
-* New functionality will be added to let users type thier own search queries.
+* New functionality will let users type thier own search queries and/or look for a certain channel or story by name.

 ## Sources
 This project was inspire by the course meterial from Harvard College's CSCI E-33a - CS50’s Web Programming